colinsheppard/Dynamic-Scheduler-Extension/README.md

 *dynamic-scheduler:add-shuffled schedule agent task number*
 *dynamic-scheduler:add-shuffled schedule agentset task number*

 Add an event to a dynamic schedule and shuffle the agentset during execution.
-This is identical to *dynamic-scheduler:add* but when the individuals in the agentset execute the action in random order.
+This is identical to *dynamic-scheduler:add* but the individuals in the agentset execute the action in random order.

     dynamic-scheduler:add-shuffled schedule turtles task go-forward 1.0